 Effect of experience on the development of behavioural specialization

 At the population level, we predicted that predators would become either increasingly flexible or specialized with more experience.
 However, our results do not support this prediction.
-Indeed, the observed pattern is more complex than expected given that predators became more flexible with experience at intermediate levels of experience (i.e. intercept of sigma for predator speed is larger for intermediates than novices; Table 2 and Figure S4), but then return to novice-levels with advanced experience (i.e. intercept of sigma for predator speed is smaller for advanced players than intermediates; Table 2 and Figure S4).
+Indeed, the observed pattern is more complex, given that predators became more flexible with experience at intermediate levels of experience (i.e. intercept of sigma for predator speed is larger for intermediates than novices; Table 2 and Figure S4), but then return to novice-levels flexibility with advanced experience (i.e. intercept of sigma for predator speed is smaller for advanced players than intermediates; Table 2 and Figure S4).
 Thus, our analyses suggest that population-level behavioural specialization changes nonlinearly (quadratic) with experience rather than linearly.

 Table : Posterior means and 95% credible intervals of the fixed effects estimated by the MDHGLM of predator speed, prey speed, and predator hunting success.